Assistant Manager Finance

 ECL is based on the probability-weighted estimate of credit losses over the expecte...read more

-Q6.
-What is VaR and what are the variables used in calculating VaR
+Q. What is VaR, and what variables are used in calculating VaR?

 VaR stands for Value at Risk, a measure used to assess the potential loss in value of a portfolio over a specific time period.